-retracted, it is possible that one or both flaps will deflect and bang against the stops, which can cause structural damage to the flap system.
-This situation can be alleviated by fully extending the flaps when subject to these conditions.
+wind, it is possible that one or both flaps will

+deflect and bang against the stops.
+This situation can be alleviated by fully extending the flaps when in a strong tailwind.
 Use of gust locks are recommended while parked or tied down.